ordina-jworks/ordina-jworks.github.io/_posts/2018-09-28-e2e-testing-ionic-protractor-appium-e2e-testing.md

 Let protractor and Appium run the step definitions in an Automated way.

-The advantage of using cucumber is that non-developers can easily write their own .feature files in plain english (Gherkin).
+The advantage of using cucumber is that non-developers can easily write their own .feature files in plain English (Gherkin).

 This offers: